Raisina Bengali Senior Secondary School

 The primary block building was constructed in the mid-1960s, in the 1970s the "Dr. Meghnad Saha" science block was constructed.
 Later a stage, an audio-visual room and indoor sports facilities were added.
 The school also acquired a nice playing ground, on which football, cricket and volleyball can be played.
 The school's main building has been declared to be a heritage site by the Delhi Government.

 Many footballers from the school have represented Delhi University colours in the 1960s and 1970s.
-Noted Academician Shri A K Chakravartty (Principal of the school1946-1970) was awarded the National teachers award in 1970.
+Noted Academic Shri A K Chakravartty (Principal of the school1946-1970) was awarded the National teachers award in 1970.

 At present there are two registered alumni associations of the school, "Raisina Bengali School Alumni Association" and "Ex-Raisinian's Welfare Association".